 Laughter reduces stress.
-By taking ten minutes to read aloud to a class, we give everyone a break to relax and refocus.
+By taking 10 minutes to read aloud to a class, we give everyone a break to relax and refocus.
 Unfortunately, I’m not privy to many opportunities to read aloud in classrooms.
-However, I read a ton of books I could imagine reading aloud in classrooms.
-Recently I’ve began sharing these books with teachers.
+However, I read a ton of books I can imagine reading aloud in classrooms.
+Recently I’ve been sharing these books with teachers.
 I’ll jot a sticky note and slap it on the cover, and then give the book to the teacher.
 This simple act gives teachers permission to take the time to read aloud in their classrooms.
-In addition, it often opens doors to discuss possible ways to use mentor texts in writing workshop.
+In addition, it often opens doors to discussing possible ways to use mentor texts in writing workshop.

 Indulge in Small Pleasures

-When we take the time to choose our responses to people and decisions, rather than react, we often gain a needed perspective of situations.
-Then we can make choices to nourish our souls, rather than add the weight of stress, stress, and more stress.
+When we take the time to choose our responses to people and decisions, rather than react, we often gain a needed perspective on situations.
+Then we can make choices to nourish our souls rather than add the weight of stress, stress, and more stress.